-The total programme budget over the next seven years is 246 million Euros from the European Regional Development Fund (ERDF).
+The total programme budget is 246 million Euros from the European Regional Development Fund (ERDF).
 231 million Euros out of this will be made available for financing transnational cooperation projects.

 The available funding is spread across the four priorities until 2020 as follows:

 Innovation and knowledge development: around EUR 69 million

 Low carbon cities and regions: around EUR 44 million

 Environmental and cultural resources: around EUR 89 million